rmnldwg/oral-cavity-paper/README.md

 This repository provides the source code to reproduce all figures and table in our publication with the above title that we submitted to [JAMA Otolaryngology] and update them in case the data changes.
 Below we provide instructions on how to achieve this.

+> [!WARNING]
+> This paper is still under review and not yet published.
+Content and data here are still subject to change.

 [JAMA Otolaryngology]: https://jamanetwork.com/journals/jamaotolaryngology